CraftAcademyLabs/ca_course/ionic/the_back-end.md

 We would need to add a few more specs to make sure that the `index` method works the way it is intended - to only return `PerformanceData` that belongs to the current user.
 But I'll leave that for you to add.

 Note that we are NOT building any views or templates to display data.
-We MIGHT need more control of how the json response looks like and for that we will use the template capabilities of `JBuilder`.
-But for now, returning a rather uncomplicated json object will do.
+We MIGHT need more control of how the json response looks like and for that we will use the template capabilities of `JBuilder`, or use a serializer.
+But for now, returning a rather uncomplicated JSON object will do.

-That's it!
+**That's it!
 We don't need to create the `update` and `delete` actions.
-There could be a use-case for them in the future, but at this stage they are not needed.
+There could be a use-case for them in the future, but at this stage they are not needed.**